Meet Our Administrators

 Leverage the Experience of Seasoned Administrators

 Amy Johnson graduated from Missouri State University in Springfield, MO with a B.S. in Secondary Education and later completed her Masters in Curriculum, Instruction, and Assessment from Walden University.
 Amy began teaching in 1997 and spent the next 13 years instructing students, leading teachers, and serving as a school wide Curriculum Coordinator.
 Prior to joining ARVA in 2015, Amy served as a curriculum writer and reviewer for various online curriculum providers.
-She began as an English teacher at ARVA and served as an Instructional Coach before stepping into her current role as Academic Administrator.
-Amy is passionate about student achievement and looks forward to working alongside an outstanding administrative team and teaching staff.
+She began as an English teacher at ARVA and served as an Instructional Coach before stepping into the role of Academic Administrator.
+As AA, Amy led change in teacher effectiveness, student relationship building, and clear process and procedure creation.
+Amy is passionate about student achievement and is excited to serve as Head of School as she continues her work alongside an outstanding administrative team and teaching staff

 Gina Moore, Parental Involvement Coordinator